 Dustin grew up in a small town in the beautiful Pacific-Northwest, where he found solace in the macabre stories made popular in the 1980s and 90s.
 In addition to his fascination with dark and seedy things, he strove to understand why evil had to happen.
 His work in progress is a fantasy-science fiction hybrid, featuring elements of horror, which attempts to explore the fallacy of human nature, our innermost fears, and the surprising connections between science and magic.
 Dustin Frueh still haunts the Pacific-Northwest, alongside his family and four rambunctious felines.
 Connect with him online: Instagram or on Goodreads

 Sci Fi writer Nicolas Lemieux was one of those really nice surprises on Twitter last year.
 When he shared his free story Cradle with a signup to his newsletter, his story pitch really grabbed me.
 Then, I read the story and it grabbed me.
 I can’t wait for the full series.
 We’ve been chatting on a regular basis, digging deep into a writer’s life and our respective creative journey’s.
-We’re excited to share our take-aways with you in April.
+We’re excited to share our take-aways with you in April, and we plan on doing something a little different, which will involve my side of the interview being shared in Nicolas’ newsletter.
+A true conversation.

 Nicolas lives in Montreal with his wife Marie-Claude in a third-story apartment overlooking an interesting, green back-alley.
 Although French is his first language, he likes to write in English primarily.
 His chosen writing genre is science fiction, principally space opera.